RichardGo9000/CoffeeMath/README.md

 - [x] link to http only version should be default and gear should be revealed by javascript
 - [ ] have setOverviewCard() add the overview class to app div, then remove it to show next quiz
 - [ ] add ability to move to another quiz from the overview card
+- [ ] find a more robust way of caching files that doesn't fail if one file is unavailable

 Subjects to add:
 - [ ] percentile